zhounapeuw/NAPE_imaging_analysis/docs/install_anaconda_sima.rst

 .. image:: _ images/anaconda_sima_install/14_mc_code_dir.png

+To unzip files on Windows, right click the zip file and click "Extract All".
+To unzip files on Mac, double click on the zip file.

+In both instances unzipping a file will cause a folder of the same name as the zip file to be created (you may need to navigate to that file using the cd command proceeded by the name of the file)

 7)	Search for “Anaconda” in the start menu and click “Run as administrator”

 .. image:: _images/anaconda_sima_install/4_open_prompt.png